SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 19. The factsheet was updated with the profiling information once the task is done.
 <br>![](/exercises/ex1/images/Ex01_Part03_16.png)

-20. Click 'Columns'
+20. Click 'Columns'.
 <br>![](/exercises/ex1/images/Ex01_Part03_17.png)

-21. Select the Line for 'DRUG_NAME'
+21. Select the Line for 'DRUG_NAME'.
 <br>![](/exercises/ex1/images/Ex01_Part03_18.png)

-22. Observe Data Preview and the 'Top 10 Distinct Values'
+22. Observe Data Preview and the 'Top 10 Distinct Values'.
 <br>![](/exercises/ex1/images/Ex01_Part03_19.png)

-23. We can see there are data quality issues such as spelling mistakes on the drug names
+23. We can see there are data quality issues such as spelling mistakes on the drug names.
 <br>![](/exercises/ex1/images/Ex01_Part03_20.png)

-24. We can also see there is an important number of null values
+24. We can also see there is an important number of null values.
 <br>![](/exercises/ex1/images/Ex01_Part03_21.png)

-25. Click 'Data Intelligence Metadata Explorer'
+25. Click 'Data Intelligence Metadata Explorer'.
 <br>![](/exercises/ex1/images/Ex01_Part03_22.png)

-26. Click 'Home'
+26. Click 'Home'.
 <br>![](/exercises/ex1/images/Ex01_Part03_23.png)

 You have now discovered a table in a database, profiled the data and found some data quality issues.